 Cable is capable of higher download speeds than DSL, with some plans delivering up to 100Mbps.
 However, upload speeds aren't much better on cable than they are on comparably priced DSL plans.
 For example, the bottom two-tier plans from Time Warner Cable Internet provide upstream speeds of 1Mbps and 2Mbps respectively, similar to DSL upload speeds.

-ProTip: You can improve your internet security with one of the best VPN software.
+ProTip: You can improve your internet security a VPN service provider.

 3. Reliability of Connection